 The Compensation Committee sets rigorous performance goals to align pay with performance.
 A number of factors are considered, including prior year performance, current business environment, peer performance and the Company's key financial and strategic objectives.
 The Company pays an annual cash incentive based on achievement of specified key corporate objectives.
-For 2022, the annual cash incentive framework for our NEOs was based 80% on Adjusted Core Operating Earnings per Share and 20% on achievement of corporate responsibility (ESG) objectives, except for Mr. Roth whose framework was based on 90% growth year over year in Adjusted Same Property Net Operating Income (Adjusted Same Property NOI) and 10% on achievement of ESG objectives, and Mr. Stein, who did not have an annual incentive opportunity in 2022.
+For 2023, the annual cash incentive framework for our NEOs was based 80% on Adjusted Core Operating Earnings per Share and 20% on achievement of corporate responsibility (ESG) objectives except for Mr. Stein, who, as Executive Chairman, did not have an annual incentive opportunity in 2023.